 Bids on acreage deferred or deleted after bid opening will be returned along with the bid deposit.
-The bid will not have priority over later bids when the acreage is returned to sale, nor will the returned bid be valid for future lease sales.
+The bid will not have priority over later bids when the acreage is re-offered in a lease sale, nor will the returned bid be valid for future lease sales.